-How to use your kitchen caddy
+How to use your indoor caddy

 We collect food waste weekly on the same day as your other waste collections; just follow these 2 steps: